izzyreal/vmpc-juce/plugin-compatibility-matrix.md

 Long story short, using vMPC2000XL as a sampler, recording new sounds with it, doesn't work properly in all DAWs.
 Maybe some things will improve as my understanding of it does, but for now the below matrix applies.

-Multipe instances are not supported!
+Multipe instances is currently not supported!

 |     Windows     |                      VST2                      |                       VST3                        |